 Pets may enrich our lives – they make great companions, improve our fitness and wellbeing, and give us more responsibility – but they’re not cheap (and that’s without them being pampered).
-With things such as insurance, food and health check-ups already making a considerable dent in our finances, it could be argued that extras such as expensive toys and personalised accessories are simply not necessary.
+With things such as insurance, food and health check-ups, grooming, already making a considerable dent in our finances, it could be argued that extras such as expensive toys and personalized accessories are simply not necessary.
 It’s just that pampered icing on top of the cake.

 However, if you’ve got the cash to spare and it makes you happy to treat your pet, then there’s no harm in the odd upmarket gift here and there.
 But the amount of money spent on luxury items for animals across the UK is far higher than you might expect – then there are the presents themselves, which range from the sublime (fur coats) to the truly ridiculous (doggy treadmills).
 It’s not unusual that animals get more pampered than the owner.

 Owning a pet goes even further than showering them with cuddles and buying them toys – for lots of people, their animals are part of the family, which means they involve them in every aspect of their lives.
 If you think birthdays and Valentine’s Day are occasions only to be celebrated among humans, then think again.
 It seems that these dates, among others, are events Britons like to share with their pets as well, and the amount they splash out on gifts to mark these special occasions is more than you’d expect to be spent on most people.